-The results of the 2014 Dr. Gaffney Playwriting Award/Wagner New Play Festival competition are now known.
-The three jurors for the contest were La Jolla Playhouse’s Director of New Play Development Shirley Fishman, MFA playwriting student Jeff Augustin, and Allan Havis, professor of playwriting and provost of Thurgood Marshall College/UC San Diego.
+The results of the 2015 Dr. Gaffney Playwriting Award/Wagner New Play Festival competition are now known.
+Jurors for this year’s award are La Jolla Playhouse’s Director of New Play Development Shirley Fishman and Allan Havis, professor of playwriting and provost of Thurgood Marshall College/UC San Diego.